sdelcourt/sde.videorent/README.rst

   sudo ln -s /path-to-python2.7-virtualenv/bin/virtualenv /usr/local/bin/virtualenv-2.7

 to create the alias .
-Skip the rest of this section and directly go to "Install".
+Skip the rest of this section and directly go to `Install`_.

 Install a new python 2.7 that will be used for our virtualenv.
 Open a terminal::